Frommer Stop

-The Frommer STOP (Szabályozott Öntöltő Pisztoly, StÖP) is a Hungarian semi-automatic pistol which was manufactured by small arms firm Fegyver- és Gépgyár (FÉG) in Budapest.
+The Frommer Stop is a Hungarian semi-automatic pistol designed by Rudolf Frommer and manufactured by Fegyver- és Gépgyár (FÉG) in Budapest.
+It was developed in the early 20th century and became one of the notable Hungarian pistol designs of the period.
+The pistol was adopted for military service in Austria-Hungary during World War I and was subsequently used in Hungary during the interwar period and World War II.

+The Frommer Stop was characterized by its distinctive design and long-recoil operating system.
+Several variants were produced, including military and compact versions, and the design remained in production in various forms for several decades.

 History

-The STOP was designed by Rudolf Frommer and adopted by the Austro-Hungarian Army in 1914 as the Pisztoly 12.M alongside the Steyr-Hahn.
+The Stop was designed by Rudolf Frommer and adopted by the Austro-Hungarian Army in 1914 as the Pisztoly 12.M alongside the Steyr-Hahn.

 Design

-The STOP features a 165 mm long frame with a 95 mm 4-groove rifled barrel using a long-recoil, straight-pull, rotating bolt locking action with the barrel and bolt employing independent return springs in a cylindrical housing above the barrel.
+The Stop features a 165 mm long frame with a 95 mm 4-groove rifled barrel using a long-recoil, straight-pull, rotating bolt locking action with the barrel and bolt employing independent return springs in a cylindrical housing above the barrel.

 Its unloaded weight is 610 g, and the detachable box magazine holds eight rounds of 7.65 x 17mm Frommer Long (essentially a higher velocity .32 ACP round).

 Operation

-The model designation "STOP" is often mis-attributed as solely a marketing allusion to the pistol's stopping power as used with commercial advertising after the war but it was originally an acronym for “Szabályozott öntöltő pisztoly”, related to the unique bolt hold (stop) mechanism employed in the long-recoil action.
+The model designation "Stop" attributed as a marketing allusion to the idea that it would stop your enemy and to a lesser extent its stopping power.

 Such a complex locking action is not necessary for .32 ACP and .380 ACP cartridges and later FÉG Frommer 29.M and 37.M pistols used more conventional simple blow-back actions.

 The pistol incorporated design features of Frommer's earlier sidearm designs, including the M1901,1906 and M1910 all three of which were inspired by the Roth–Theodorovic pistol.

-Using his earlier pistols' basic long-recoil locked action, Frommer redesigned it with a more compact and conventional layout for the Model 1910 and patented it in 1911 for use with the STOP.
+Using his earlier pistols' basic long-recoil locked action, Frommer redesigned it with a more compact and conventional layout for the Model 1910 and patented it in 1911 for use with the Stop.

 Ammunition

-The Frommer Stop was chambered in a proprietary 7.65mm cartridge which had a crimp in the shell casing at the base of the bullet.
+The Frommer Stop was chambered for a 7.65mm cartridge, and optimally fires a proprietary 7.65 Frommer version with a larger powder charge and heavier bullet, which had a crimp in the shell casing at the base.
 This round achieved a velocity of 920 ft/s from the gun.
+The Stop also fires normal .32 ACP ammunition, but with less energetic recoil, ejection, and rechambering.

-A 9mm Frommer (a higher velocity .380 ACP or 9mm Kurtz) variant of the STOP was produced from 1919 to 1929 for export.
+A 9mm Frommer (a higher velocity .380 ACP or 9mm Kurz) variant of the Stop was produced from 1912 to 1929 for export.
+This pistol will also shoot normal .380 ACP ammunition, but the hotter loads help drive the long recoil action.

-The STOP pistol was never formally adopted as a service pistol by any nation other than Hungary.

 Variants

-BABY
+Baby

-A shortened 57mm barrel version of the 12.M STOP called the "BABY" was manufactured alongside the STOP for commercial sale as a pocket pistol.
+A shortened 57mm barrel, 6 shot version of the 12.M Stop called the "Baby" was manufactured alongside the Stop for commercial sale as a pocket pistol.

 39.M

-A final limited production .380 ACP export-only version of the STOP was reportedly manufactured in 1939 as the 39.M.
+A final limited production .380 ACP export-only version of the Stop was reportedly manufactured in 1939 to 1940 as the 39.M.